nisalgunawardhana/LLM-Powered-ACP-Agent/README.md

    - Ensure the server is running before starting the client
    - Check port availability (default is 8000)
    - Look for error messages in the server console
+   - If you see `'Context' object has no attribute 'run_id'` error, the code has been updated to use `session_id` or a fallback identifier
+   - For message validation errors: ensure you're using `role="agent"` instead of `role="assistant"` in your Message objects (ACP SDK requires specific role values)

+4. **Conversation Context Issues**
+   - If the agent doesn't remember previous conversation context, ensure you're using the same session ID across requests
+   - For the sample client, this is handled automatically

 ## How to Get a GitHub Token (Developer Key)